loic-prieto/4xframework/core/src/main/doc/map-resources.md

 ```

 This class can live anywhere inside the plugin root package, it will be scanned at plugin load time.
-The only restriction is that name must be unique.
+The only restriction is that the field name of the MapGenerator annotation must be unique.